21nOrg/docs/docs/customization/mode-of-interaction.md

 1. Default

-2. Keyboard centric

-3. Command only
+2. Command only

-4. Agent mode (Will be available from v0.60+)
+3. Agent mode (coming soon...)

 ### Default

 Default mode tries to blend all the modes of interaction while still maintaining a serenity on the user interface.
 Use this mode if you prefer visual way of interaction and doesn’t mind using your mouse or trackpad to navigate your way around.

-### Keyboard centric

-If you are someone who prefers to use keyboard more, this is the mode for you.
-While shortcuts also works in default mode, we added additional settings in this mode to maximize keyboard usage.

 ### Command only